-The average annual production capacity or rate is defined as the permitted annual production parameter of the production of an average annual basis.
-The assigned contiguous acreage circle footprints under this formula may not overlap.
+The average annual production capacity or rate is defined as the permitted annual production amount in acre-feet multiplied by 0.62 to equal gallons per minute of production on an average annual basis.

 More than one well may be assigned to the production acreage at the discretion of the Board as long as the spacing requirements are met.
 The maximum well pumping capacity denoted in gallons per minute in an operating permit does not mean that the well is authorized by the District to pump that maximum capacity on a year round basis.
 The authorized amount of water to be produced annually by a permittee is not tied to the pump size.
 The authorized withdrawal amount of groundwater is stated in each well permit as the rate of production, which authorizes a maximum gpm production, not to exceed a specified number of acre-feet of groundwater production each year.